-The Investment Manager is assessing ESG characteristics of the mutual funds using data provided by external ESG providers, including MSCI, as well as proprietary ESG analysis.
-The proprietary ESG analysis includes, among other, analysis of the mutual funds underlying responsible policies, analysis of stewardship activities, analysis of the ESG characteristics of the underlying portfolios.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The management company evaluates the ESG characteristics of ETFs and mutual funds.
+The ESG analysis includes, among other things, the analysis of the ETFs and mutual funds that underpin responsible policies and the analysis of the ESG characteristics of the underlying portfolios.